ryanrclewis/saintstombs/regions/africa.md

   - St. Cyriacus, martyr, 1/31

   - St. Cyril of Alexandria, Church Father/Doctor, 6/27 (relics are in this city)

-  - St. Dionysius the Great, Alexandria, 11/17
+  - St. Dionysius the Great, 11/17

   - St. Didymus, martyr, 4/28